Critical update 5.18.18

 This is a dry topic, but if you're an affiliate marketer, this short article could help you avoid steep fines and even jail time!

-If you're new to affiliate marketing or have never taken a serious look into the legality of the practice, I highly recommend you read this article before promoting anything else.
+If you're new to affiliate marketing or have never taken a serious look into the legality of the practice, I highly recommend you read this before promoting anything else.

 Like it or not, federal laws and merchant contracts regulate affiliate behaviors, and you could face serious legal consequences if you violate these rules.